Jerry-Shaw/Nervsys/README.md

 ## Licensing

-This software is licensed under the terms of the MIT License.
+This software is licensed under the terms of the Apache 2.0 License.
 You can find a copy of the license in the LICENSE.md file.